Airport Retail — How It Can Help Your Retail Operation Thrive

 A new world calls for a new strategy

 Rather than piling on fees to offset operational costs, airports have opened their eyes to an alternative revenue source: retail space.
-For instance, at New York’s JFK, the cost per sq. ft. can exceed that for prime shopping square footage in NYC.
+For instance, at New York’s JFK, the cost per sq. ft. can exceed that of prime shopping square footage in NYC.
 Leasing costs are so high that retailers opt to do away with stockrooms and backrooms, making inventory both limited—and less visible.

 Believe it or not, these changes are the result of strategies first envisioned 40-plus years ago!
 But in airport management, time and changes happen slowly; bureaucracy creates hoops, and innovation slows to a crawl.